-Brittney Kerr specializes in strategic communications, advocacy campaigns, community engagement, and public policy.
+Brittney Kerr specializes in public affairs, strategic communications, advocacy campaigns and community engagement.

 Brittney leverages a decade of private sector, government, Indigenous community, and not-for-profit experience in her advisory work today.
 Brittney designs effective, innovative and values-driven strategies to navigate complex policy issues, often in the public domain, in order to secure the win.
 Over the course of her career, Brittney has gained a deep understanding of how to effectively articulate the right message at the right time to mobilize a specific audience to act.